openmymai/openmymai/README.md

 # 🚀 About me

-- 🎓 I’m Sirisak Chantanate, **Software Developer and Cloud Solution Architect** (Specializing in **Data Science, Full Stack Development**) pursuing my Bachelor in Computer Engineering.
+- 🎓 I’m Sirisak Chantanate, **Software Engineer and Cloud Solution Architect** (Specializing in **Data Science, Full Stack Development**) pursuing my Bachelor in Computer Engineering.
 - 👨‍💻 I tried my first job by asking many companies to interview, I got some tests, I got some IQ tests but no any companies accepted me.
 Until I tried to contact **Datacraft-Asia Country Service Manager** many times and first I told him that **I had a low GPA (Passed by)**, but I have a very **high responsible**.
 7 years later I got **Cisco CCIE R&S #18148.**
 - 🌱 I am really enthusiastic about learning technology.
 In 2018, I learnt **ReactJS, NextJS**.
 In 2020, I learnt **Golang, Rust**.
 In 2021 till now, I learn **AWS, Azure, Google Cloud Platform**.
 - ⬆️ Build, deploy, and scale the applicaitons using **Microservices built with Node, React, Docker and Kubernetes.**